bfopengradient/Overview/README.md

 11. Srikantra Patra
 12. Radim Řehůřek

 All of the repos are test areas to assess how different algorithms behave on different datasets.
+Much of the data used is from the financial services domain.
 There is a mixture of machine learning algorithms and traditional statistical models.
 I am interested to see how traditional and more modern models can be used together or when one may be more appropriate to use given the data and the context.

 BF